Your Guide to Holiday Shipping: Parcel Edition

 - Plan your schedule

 For a rock-solid holiday shipping plan, you absolutely must start with a well-planned schedule.
-This way, you'll have fewer surprises and more time to gather needed information and supplies leading up to the busiest months.
+This way, you'll have fewer surprises and more time to gather needed supplies and tips leading up to this year’s peak shipping season.
 Starting your schedule early accounts for potential weather-related shipping delays, increased holiday demand and other incidentals that may arise.
 Map out the steps to your shipping process, and don't leave out any details.
 Each step will take a set amount of time, and yes, you already know what we're going to say: put it into your schedule.

 Be sure to review carriers' holiday shipping schedules, too.
 Many carriers will not pick up or deliver packages on major holidays, such as Thanksgiving, Christmas, New Year's Eve and New Year's Day.
 We recommend checking the carrier's website for specific holiday closures or changes to their hours of operations.